zdharma-continuum/zinit/README.md

 Zplugin gives **reports** from plugin load.
 Plugins are no longer black boxes, report will tell what aliases, functions, bindkeys, Zle widgets, zstyles, completions, variables, `PATH` and `FPATH` elements a plugin has set up.

-Supported is **unloading** of plugin and ability to list, uninstall, reinstall and selectively disable, enable plugin's completions.
+Supported is **unloading** of plugin and ability to list, (un)install and selectively disable, enable plugin's completions.
 Also, every plugin is compiled and user can control this function.
-The system does not use `$FPATH`, it's kept clean!

-Code is immune to `KSH_ARRAYS`, `emulate sh`, `emulate ksh`, thoroughly tested to support any user setup, be as transparent as plain `source` command.
-Completion management functionality is provided to allow user call `compinit` only once in `.zshrc`.
+The system does not use `$FPATH`, loading multiple plugins doesn't clutter `$FPATH` with the same number of entries (e.g. `10`).
+Code is immune to `KSH_ARRAYS`.
+Completion management functionality is provided to allow user to call `compinit` only once in `.zshrc`.

 **NEW**: **[Code documentation](zsdoc)**